amcgail/discourse-PRMERS/README.md

 ## How to use this repository

 This repository contains all custom plugins, and the tools needed for deployment and management of the PRMERS server.

+To deploy, use `bundle exec cap production deploy`.